 First, you should put yourself in your customer’s shoes.
-There are some questions that are inherent for your buyers’ personas.
-However, there are other general questions that you should be able to answer to assess whether you’re providing a great mobile experience:
+There are some questions that are inherent to each buyer’s persona.
+However, there are other general questions that you should be able to answer to assess whether you’re providing the best mobile experience:

 - Does my mobile website have a simple navigation structure?